 Manage access to lists

-Control which members and workflows can view and update lists.
+Control which members, teams, and workflows can view and update lists.

 Table of Contents